-If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as MARINTRUST raw material.
-Skipjack tuna (Katsuwonus pelamis) is not listed as Endangered or Critically Endangered on IUCN's Red List, nor it is listed in CITES appendices; therefore, West Atlantic skipjack tuna is eligible for approval for use as MARIN TRUST by-product raw material.
+If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as Marin Trust raw material.
+Skipjack tuna (Katsuwonus pelamis) is neither listed as Endangered or Critically Endangered on IUCN's Red List, nor listed in CITES appendices; therefore, skipjack is eligible for approval for use as Marin Trust by-product raw material.

-There is are two stocks of skipjack tuna in the Atlantic.
-This assessment covers the West Atlantic skipjack tuna stock.
+There are two stocks of skipjack tuna in the Atlantic Ocean.
+This assessment covers the East Atlantic skipjack tuna stock.
 This stock is managed at the international level by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
-ICCAT conducts stock assessments; reference points are defined for the West Atlantic tuna stock
+ICCAT conducts stock assessments; reference points are defined for the East Atlantic skipjack tuna stock.
 The stock is classified as Category C.